curityio/kubernetes-logaggregation-elasticsearch/README.md

 <Appenders>
 ```

-Next activate sidecar containers to tail request and audit log files to write them to Kubernetes nodes, ready for log shipping.\
+Use sidecar containers to tail request and audit log files to write them to Kubernetes nodes, ready for log shipping.\
 Do so by updating the Helm chart [values.yaml](https://github.com/curityio/kubernetes-training/blob/main/resources/curity/idsvr-final/values.yaml) file.

 ```yaml